CNES/S1Tiling/docs/use.rst

 Use any other set of DEM inputs
 +++++++++++++++++++++++++++++++

-By default S1Tiling comes with a GPKG database that associates SRTM30 geometries to the SRTM tile filename.
+By default, S1Tiling comes with a GPKG database that associates SRTM30 geometries to the SRTM tile filename.

 In order to use other DEM inputs, we need: